Jahamars/zsh-tempo/README.md

 ```

 ## Usage
-Run the `tempo` command manually at any time.
+Run the `tempo` command manually at any time

 ```bash
 tempo           # Show default items